Doctor insights on:

 Many causes: CSF protein results can be high in many conditions.
 It is best to interpret the results in the context of all the other results of CSF fluid analysis.
 Some causes are viral meningitis, demyelinatinfg diseases, diabetes, brain abscess, syphillis, brain tumor, alcoholism, and epilepsy ...Read more

-- What does high protein in blood test mean?
+- What does high levels of protein in urine mean?

-- What does high protein in liver mean?
+- What does high protein in the blood mean?

-- What does fluid in the abdomen mean?
+- What does a high protein level in the blood mean?